James Warman - Projects

 The project resulted in a self-published photobook combining environmental portraiture with the artists’ own words, creating a lasting record of Shropshire’s contemporary artistic community.

-Returning to many of the original participants, Hands, Head & Heart – Part II documented the resilience, adaptation and renewed creativity of artists working through an extraordinary period of uncertainty.
+Hands, Head & Heart – Part II documented the resilience, adaptation and renewed creativity of artists working through an extraordinary period of uncertainty.
 Although no accompanying publication was produced, the project formed an important continuation of the original series and expanded its exploration of creativity, place and artistic identity.

 James’ first major photographic project, Origins, explored the landscapes walked by Charles Darwin during his childhood in Shrewsbury over the course of a year.